How to Create a Loyalty App Like Starbucks Rewards

 When people talk about loyalty programs that actually work, Starbucks Rewards inevitably comes up.
 It's not just successful—it's become the benchmark against which all other loyalty programs are measured.

 The numbers are remarkable.
 Starbucks Rewards has over 30 million active members who account for more than half of the company's revenue.
 Nearly half of all restaurant loyalty app users in the US have Starbucks Rewards on their phone.
 The program has fundamentally changed how people think about coffee shop loyalty.
+A closer look at the Starbucks Rewards case study reveals that it's not the technology budget driving those numbers—it's the behavioural design underneath.

 So here's the question small business owners naturally ask: can I create something like that for my business?